Restoring an Icon: California’s Tallest Lighthouse Gets a Makeover | Cal Parks

 Published: August 12, 2024

 Pigeon Point Light Station, the tallest lighthouse in California at a towering 115 feet, is receiving some much-deserved TLC.
-First built in 1871, the lighthouse has been an iconic part of California’s central coast.
+First built in 1871, the lighthouse has been an iconic part of California’s central coast for over 170 years.

 Randy Widera, Director of Programs for California State Parks Foundation joined by Paul Rogers from Mercury News, Julie Barrow from State Parks, and Site Foreman JP Pelletier, visits the dedicated team restoring Pigeon Point Lighthouse.